yaroslavyatsyk/SportsPro/README.md

 # SportsPro

+# SportsPro
-The CRUD-based web application build on ASP.NET MVC technology, demonstrates the concept of usage of management system for specific purposes.
+The CRUD-based web application built on ASP.NET MVC technology, demonstrates the concept of usage of management systems for specific purposes.
 It contains CRUD operations for the following features:
 * Products
 * Customers
 * Technicians
 * Incidents
 * Registrations (Assigning a specific product to a specific customer)

-Below, you can see some screens of demo.

 1. Home Screen
 ![image](https://github.com/yaroslavyatsyk/SportsPro/assets/31794068/f431a0f7-7f37-4de4-8a49-3a3bdbc81eae)